Methodist Boys' School, Kuala Lumpur: Uniform bodies

-There are 7 uniformed bodies in the school as of 2009.
+There are 10 uniformed bodies in the school as of 2023.
 Some examples are:

 10th Kuala Lumpur Air Scout Group

 10th Kuala Lumpur Air Scouts was established in 1915 and absorbed 15th Kuala Lumpur Scouts Troop after the second World War.

 1st Kuala Lumpur Boys' Brigade Company

-Founded by Khoo Onn Soo under the sponsorship of Wesley Methodist Church, Kuala Lumpur in 1954.
-1st Kuala Lumpur Boys Brigade was the first of the companies to be established in Kuala Lumpur.
+Founded by Mr. Khoo Onn Soo and Mr. R. A. Allen under the sponsorship of Wesley Methodist Church, Kuala Lumpur in 1954.
+1st Kuala Lumpur Boys Brigade was the third company to be established in Malaysia and the first company to be established in Kuala Lumpur.

 Kuala Lumpur No.6 Ambulance Cadet Division of St. John Ambulance Malaysia

 KLN6ACD is a division under St. John Ambulance of Malaysia, part of an international voluntary service organisation dedicated to training and providing first aid skills.
 The division has had numerous achievements in competitions at the state and national levels, and continues to be a major contributor in voluntary first aid service within the school as well as the public through duties coordinated by the State Officers.